 Boots: A good, comfortable and worn-in pair of touring boots are important.
 Make sure they’re waterproof.

 READ MORE: The 10 Best Adventure Bike Boots

 Thermals: Like with the removable waterproof liner, if your suit comes with a removable thermal liner just throw it away – they’re usually rubbish.
 Pack a soft and light down-jacket instead.
 They pack up smaller into stuff sacks than those flimsy thermal liners you get with your jacket are ten times better and can be worn off the bike.
 For a good example check out our Sub Zero Review.

 Helmet: A motorcycle helmet must be comfortable and safe above all else.
 Next up, it’s worth investing in a lid that has a pinlock anti-fog visor and a drop down internal sun visor too.
 There should be decent vents at the mouthpiece, top of head and exhaust ports at the rear.
 We cover choosing the right helmet for your trip in more detail in our choosing your adventure gear guide below.
-We also have a top 10 adventure helmet guide too.
+We also have a top 10 Touring Helmets Guide as well as adventure bike helmet guide too.

 Paperwork for Europe

 Take originals of your passport, driver’s licence, insurance certificate, MoT and V5 logbook (all subject to change from January 2021).